lpantano/seqcluster/doc/source/mirna_annotation.rst

    seqcluster collapse -f sample1_clean.fastq -o collapse

 Here I am only using sequences that had the adapter, meaning that for sure are small fragments.
+The output will be named as ``sample1_clean_trimmed.fastq``

 **MIRALIGNER**